hackclub/blot/docs/packaging/PACKING.md

 ![](https://cloud-m6norcnvl-hack-club-bot.vercel.app/0img_2588.jpg)

 The code for drawing this on a blot can be found in [notecard.js](./notecard.js).
-Please make sure to increment the blot number on the card before shipping.
-At the time of writing there is no source of truth for the incremented number.
+Please make sure to increment the blot number on the card before shipping & documenting on Airtable's list of Blot orders when you send a Blot with a specific number.

 ## Box 1: screws